 “Clear finishes are always less durable than pigmented ones.
 I recommend against messing with varnish or stain at all, and just painting everything.
 There seems to be an idea out there that paint needs to be ‘sealed’ with polyurethane varnish, but that’s silly,” Keith said.
 “The paint’s more durable than the varnish.
 Most varnishes are very vulnerable to UV light, and are far better indoors.
 If you must use varnish, buy the best marine finish you can afford (it has more UV-absorbing ingredients).
 Put on lots and lots of coats.
 Those lovely varnished mahogany powerboats usually have a dozen coats of varnish, hand-sanded between coats.
 It still won’t last as long as ordinary house paint.”

-Third, elevate the books inside your Library by placing a silicone mat on your Library’s floor.
-You could find something like this at any hardware or home goods store.
+Third, elevate the books inside your library by placing a silicone mat inside.
 The goal is twofold.
-You want the books to be slightly lifted off the floor, so that if water does get inside, the books don’t sit directly in it.
+You want the books to be slightly elevated off the floor so that if water does get inside, the books don’t sit directly in it.
 Elevating the books also allows air to flow beneath them.
 Better air circulation means less condensation.